philcockfield/app-sync/README.md

     Optional:
       TARGET_FOLDER         # The path where apps are downloaded to.
                             # NB: Use this if you need to change it to a shared container volume.
-      GATEWAY_ROUTE         # The root URL path for status for routes about the gateway.
-Default: /gateway
+      API_ROUTE             # Optional The <domain/path> for the API of the gateway.
+                            # For example: */gateway
+                            # If not specified the API is not exposed.

 #### Applications
 Apps are added with the `APP_<name>` prefix.
 Use the following configuration options: